BrunelAlice/BrunelAlice/README.md

 Currently, I am diving into **GSAP** but my ultimate goal is to master **WebGL**, to provide immersive experiences.
 I also want to learn **Three.js** to explore coding in 3D, and **Animate.js** for intermediary animations.

 ## ⚡ About me
 I am a mum, a gamer and a slowpreneur.
 I believe that coding can be turned into art and that the creativity it offers should be used for a good purpose.
-I want to work on project that have a positive impact on the world and society.
+I want to work on projects that have positive impacts on the planet and on society.